George Herbert Strutt: Biography

-In 1907 he completed a long debate with the education authorities and was able to fund an elementary school for the children of Belper and its surrounding Derbyshire villages.
+In 1907, he completed a long debate with the education authorities and was able to fund an elementary school for the children of Belper and its surrounding Derbyshire villages.
 The school was opened on 7 May 1909 by the Duke of Devonshire.
-Herbert Strutt School cost Strutt £20,000 and included large playing fields and stained glass in the library showing the Strutt coat of arms.
-In 1910 he funded a public swimming pool in Belper and within four years he gave an additional £5,000 to expand the school's facilities.
+The Herbert Strutt School cost Strutt £20,000 and included large playing fields and stained glass in the library showing the Strutt coat of arms.
+In 1910, he funded a public swimming pool in Belper and within four years he gave an additional £5,000 to expand the school's facilities.
 The school went on to become a Grammar school before it merged with two secondary modern schools to create the Belper School.
 The school's name and Strutt's gift are remembered in the name of a primary school in Belper.
-The school building is now being used by the community.
+The school building is now a community centre.

 In 1921, Strutt again contributed to Derbyshire's Belper community.
 This time he gave land which was used to create the Memorial Gardens to remember those who had died in the First World War.

 He died of pneumonia, aged 74, at Ballater in Scotland on 17 May 1928.

 After Strutt's death, the estate at Glensanda was inherited by his son Arthur and then shared, in 1930, with Arthur's New Zealand wife, Patricia.
 Arthur died in odd circumstances.
 He went out one morning in 1977 and never returned; five years later he was presumed to be dead.
 On the Monday following his memorial service his body was found.
 His clothed skeleton was discovered half a mile from his home by forestry workers, but it was too late to ascertain his cause of death.